KendricksLCamille/xserver/doc/Xnamespace.md

 | Client1 | root      | Succeeds (implicit) | Can communicate with App2 and App3 |
 | Client2 | xeyes     | Succeeds (explicit) | Cannot access App1 or App3         |
 | Client3 | xclock    | Fails               | Cannot access App1 or App2         |

+## Appendix

+### MIT-MAGIC-PROTOCOL-1 Pseudocode

+1. Declare and initialize an empty string
+2. Generate a random number from 0 to 15
+3. Convert the number to its hexadecimal equivalent character
+4. Add character to the string
+5. If the string's length is less than 32, go back to step 2
+6. Store the string so you can use it for authentification

+### XDM-AUTHORIZATION-1 Pseudocode

+1. Declare and initialize an empty string
+2. Generate a random number from 0 to 15
+3. Convert the number to its hexadecimal equivalent character
+4. Add character to the string
+5. If the string's length is less than 32, go back to step 2
+6. Set the 17th and 18th characters to 0.
+7. Store the string so you can use it for authentification